 \section{INTRODUCTION}

-The the parameters (mass $M$, total width $\Gamma_{tot}$, leptonic widths $\Gamma_{ee}$ and $\Gamma_{\mup\mum}$, and so on) of $\jpsi$ and $\psip$ narrow resonances are discussed and measured extensively both in theories and experiments since they are frequently referred as a hygrogen atom in QCD.
-These parameters can be predicted in theory by different potential models or lattic QCD calculations, as well as measured from experiments with $\elp\elm$ colliders, {\it i.e.} BABAR, CLEO, KDER, BESIII.
-Accompanied with the large datasets from experiements, the determinations of these parameters have entered a precison era.
+The parameters (such as mass $M$, total width $\Gamma$, leptonic widths $\Gamma_{ee}$ and $\Gamma_{\mup\mum}$, etc.) of narrow resonances, like $\jpsi$ and $\psip$, have been extensively discussed in theories and experiments.
+These resonances are often referred to as the "hydrogen atom" in QCD.
+Theoretical predications of these parameters can be made using different potential models or lattice QCD, as well as be measured from experiments with $\elp\elm$ colliders, such as BABAR, CLEO, KEDR, BESIII and etc. With the availability of large datasets from experiments, the determination of these parameters has entered a precison era.

-Moreover, the branching fractions of each hadron final state $\mathcal{B}$ plays an critical role in understanding the mechanism of charimounium decays.
+Moreover, the branching fraction ($\mathcal{B}$) or the partial decay width ($\Gamma_{f}$) of a specific hadron final state plays a critical role in understanding the mechanism of quarkonium decays and contributes to uncovering the patterns and properties of the quarkonium decays.
 In experimental measurements, the interference between the strong and electromagnetic amplitudes of $1^{--}$ resonance decays has to be considered~\cite{wangp_yuancz}.
-The relative phase ($\Phi$) between strong $A_{g}$ and electromagnetic $A_{\gamma}$ amplitudes could be indirectly measured by comparing different decay branching ratios based on SU(3) symmetry.
-The feynman diagrams for $A_{g}$ and $A_{\gamma}$ are shown in Fig.~\ref{fig1} (a) and (b), respectively.
-Some theorists have an ipinion that the $\Phi$ is an universal quantity that holds a common value for quarkounium decays~\cite{universal}, like $\phi$, $\jpsi$, $\psip$, $\psipp$, $\Upsilon$ and so on.
-However, the $\Phi$ extracted from $\phi$, $\jpsi$, $\psip$ and $\psipp$ decays do not always show consistent results~\cite{phaseresult}.
-The relative phase attracts interests both from theoretical and experimental sides since it exists in almost every branching ratio measurement as well as in the exotic searches~\cite{xialigang_yuancz}.
-A direct measurement could be realized by introducing another electromagnetic amplitude from continuum~\cite{J5pi_phase,psipp_phase}, $A_{\rm cont.}$ shown in Fig.~\ref{fig1} (c).
+However, it is the usual case that the interference has not been considered, or full positive or negative interference has been subtracted in many of the past experiements.
+In fact, the interference pattern or the relative phase ($\Phi$) between strong ($A_{g}$) and electromagnetic ($A_{\gamma}$) amplitudes could be indirectly measured by comparing decay branching ratios based on SU(3) symmetry~\cite{jpsidecay}.
+The feynman diagrams for $A_{g}$ and $A_{\gamma}$ from quarkonium decays are depicted in Fig.~\ref{fig1} (a) and (b), respectively.
+It has been conjectured that the $\Phi$ is a universal quantity, holding a constant value for quarkounium decays~\cite{universal}, like $\phi$, $\jpsi$, $\psip$, $\Upsilon$ and so on.
+On the contrary, the practical extraction of $\Phi$ from decays of $\phi$, $\jpsi$ and $\psip$ decays do not always yield consistent results~\cite{phaseresult}.
+The relative phase had drawn interest from both theoretical and experimental perspectives, as it plays a crucial role in almost every branching ratio measurement and in the exotic searches~\cite{theory_interest}.
+A direct measurement could be achieved by scanning experiment which introduces another electromagnetic amplitude from the continuum, denoted as $A_{\rm cont}$, as illustrated in Fig.~\ref{fig1} (c)~\cite{J5pi_phase,psipp_phase}.

-The Born cross section summing up diagrams in Fig.~\ref{fig1} (a), (b) and (c) should be written as: